-Tokyo City Guide: How to Spend Three Days in Japan’s Capital Metropolis
+Japan City Guide: How to Spend 5 Days in Tokyo

 Here, the truly vintage melds seamlessly with the futuristic, and convenience is made an art form.
 You’ll just as easily find a rooftop bar to enjoy Tokyo’s impressive skyline and signature cocktails as a smoky old Izakaya to down a cup of sake and enjoy some Yakitori.
 Tokyo is busy, bright, and ready to get lost in.